The Moment Data Arrives,

 "We needed a solution that could watch, record and analyze production in real time.
 CrateDB gives us the freedom to be cumulative and scale limitless - we found no alternative solution with such simplicity and efficiency.”

-750 millions records per day.
+750 million records per day.

 "With CrateDB, we can continue designing products that add value to our customers.
 We will continue to rely on CrateDB when we need a database that offers great scalability, reliability and speed."